nickjanssen/angus/README.md

 ## Introducing Angus

 Angus solves these problems by turning the build process into something generic and reusable.
-It allows you to specify libraries on a per-app basis while still maintaining and updating them on a global level.
+It allows you to specify libraries on a per-app basis, while still sharing the same build steps.

 It also tries to instill the best practices of web app development.
 It comes with the best configuration and tools for the job.
 The ultimate goal is to let you build apps without wasting time.